Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Toy model

+Now, we can follow a similar procedure, as used in the methodology section, to reduce the transmission matrix in terms of the relevant terms for the various parts of the current operator.
+Using the Eq. \ref{eq:Grr} and Eq. \ref{eq:ABC}, one can show that:

+As we expand the above expression into relevant and irrelevant terms (Eq.~\ref{eq:AD}) and substitute it into Eq.~\ref{eq:IopA3}, we can show that the first term ($g^a_{11}\Gamma_{11}g^{b,\dagger}_{11}$) reduces to just the relevant terms, similar to the transmission operator, and \( g^a_{21} \Gamma_{11} g^{b,\dagger}_{21} \approx O(u^2) \), i.e., of order \( u^2 \) or higher.
+In fact, the procedure can be repeated for the remaining terms in Eq.~\ref{eq:IopA} to show that they also reduce to the relevant part plus some terms of order \( u^2 \) or higher.
+As discussed at the end of the methodology section, the matrix \( u \) characterizes the coupling between the higher relevant eigen-channels and the lower-order irrelevant eigen-channels.
+This factor decreases as the relevance threshold increases, thereby reducing its impact.
+Consequently, the current expression can be constructed using only the relevant terms with an appropriate relevance threshold ($E_t$).

-\section{Toy Model}
+\section{Toy model}

-We demonstrate the effectiveness of spacio-eigen approach of NEGF using a toy model of a 2D nanosheet.
-In our model, we consider a 2D magnetic tunnel junction (MTJ)-like structure, where a 2D insulating channel is positioned between two 2D FM contacts.
-One contact exhibits uniform magnetization, while the other features a non-uniform texture, where the in-plane angle of magnetization varies according to a Gaussian distribution.
-In our simulations, we utilize real-space 2D non-equilibrium Green's function (NEGF) methods to calculate the charge current.
-Additionally, parallel calculations are conducted using spatio-eigen approch of NEGF method, which employs a smaller set of relevant eigenvalues.
-As depicted in Fig. \ref{fig:Sheet}, we observe that the charge current obtained from using the spacio-eigen approach converges to the charge current obtained from real-space NEGF as the size of the eigenvalue set increases.
-This comparison provides insights into the accuracy and efficiency of our computational approach.
+We demonstrate the effectiveness of the spatio-eigen approach within the NEGF framework using a 2D magnetic tunnel junction (MTJ)-like structure, where a 2D insulator is positioned between two 2D ferromagnetic (FM) contacts.
+One contact exhibits uniform magnetization, while the other features a non-uniform magnetization texture, with the in-plane angle of magnetization varying according to a Gaussian distribution.\\ The Hamiltonian for this model is similar to that described in Eq. (\ref{eq:Hamill}), except that the transverse Hamiltonian is given by

+Similarly, the tight-binding term along the y-axis is omitted in the remaining transverse Hamiltonian (Eig. \ref{eq:Hamil_c}, \ref{eq:Hamil_I}).
+The rest of the parameters we will keep the same as in Sec.\ref{sec:Model}.
+Hence, the transverse Hamiltonian will be of size $(800 \times 800)$ for a 2D-MTJ with a width of 10 nm.